Modern Foreign Languages

 Years 10 & 11

 Students can choose to study French, German and Spanish to GCSE Level.
 Classes are streamed and we are proud of our excellent GCSE results.
-Native speakers or near-native speakers of French and Spanish are taught separately and may sit their GCSE at the end of Year 10.
+Native speakers or near-native speakers have the option of sitting their GCSE at the end of Year 10.
 In addition, students may study GCSE Chinese, Italian, Polish and Russian by private tuition.

-In the Sixth Form, there is a menu of courses in Modern Languages, including AS and A2, as well as a range of IB courses.
-In the IB we offer German and Italian 'A' language courses for native speakers; 'B' language French, Spanish and German are available as Higher and Standard Level courses, and Italian and Spanish can be studied as 'ab initio' beginner courses.
+In the Sixth Form, there is a menu of courses in Modern Languages, including A Level, and a range of IB courses.
+Within the IB programme we offer German, French and Italian 'A' language courses for native speakers; 'B' language French, Spanish and German are available as Higher and Standard Level courses, and Italian and Spanish can be studied as 'ab initio' beginner courses.